sigmod/sqlpp/document.md

 Note that `UNNEST` has the "inner" semantics --- if a user does not have any employment history, no tuple corresponding to the user will be emitted in the result.

 ### <a id="Left_outer_unnests">Left outer unnests
 `LEFT OUTER UNNEST` has the "left outer" semantics.
-For example, field `foo` does not exist in the record for the user with id being 1, but the returned result set still contains the user's id.
+For example, field `foo` does not exist in the record for the user with id being 1, but the returned results still contain the user's id.

     SELECT user.id user_id, employment.`organization-name` org_name
     FROM FacebookUsers AS user